Nude Art

 Photo: Royal Academy of Arts/David Parry

-Just as Manet created a stir in the Salon, artist Marina Abramović caused some discomfort amongst visitors to her Royal Academy exhibition. by making them squeeze between two nude models to enter it (as in the photo above).
+Just as Manet created a stir in the Salon, artist Marina Abramović recently caused some discomfort amongst visitors to her Royal Academy exhibition. by making them squeeze between two nude models to enter it (as in the photo above).
 It’s an interesting idea – remove the option for the viewer to remain a detached observer; force them to confront the nakedness of the models’ bodies.
-In news coverage of this long awaited retrospective, this unusual entrance has become the headline: “Visitors invited to squeeze through naked models”
+In news coverage of this long awaited retrospective, this unusual entrance has unfortunately become the headline: “Visitors invited to squeeze through naked models”

 In a world awash with pornographic images on the internet, I wonder what boundaries artists have left to push in visual art.
 Good art should challenge us, and should test our sensibilities.
-But gratuitous nudity can be tiresome, and it is something I try to be alert to in my own work..
+But gratuitous nudity can be tiresome, and it is something I try to be alert to in my own work.

 Relationships Series

-My professional art practice started with my Relationships Series paintings, where I explored the relationship between two figures within a composition in both a spatial and an emotional sense (an example shown above).
-This series had started as an honest portrayal of my own relationship with my partner, but at some point I began to question my own motivation and objectives.
+My professional art practice started with my Relationships Series paintings, where I explored the relationship between two figures within a composition in both a spatial and an emotional sense (examples shown above and below).
+This series began as an honest portrayal of my own relationship with my partner and developed into a broader examination of relationships in general.

 painting with two nude women